Every now and again we get to write about what one of the small businesses that we love and adore. And today it’s Southeastern Expeditions.

 This presents a unique challenge for outfitters like Southeastern Expeditions as they strive to be mindful of the river’s delicate ecosystem and find a balance that allows adventure seekers to find what they’re looking for while simultaneously allowing the river to be the river.
 Having rafted with Southeastern on multiple trips, we can confidently tell you that their bent and focus on the preservation and conservation of the Chattooga is an important part of their DNA.
 One could argue this is the most important thing to look for when choosing a whitewater outfitter but they also offer the best service on the river, from the parking lot to the water.

 The Chattooga River is broken into sections.
-The upper sections are open to some of the best fishing in Georgia while the bottom sections are for rafts and kayaks.
+The upper sections are open to some of the best fishing in Georgia and North Carolina while the bottom sections are for rafts and kayaks.
 The lower sections are where all of the whitewater is and where the real fun begins.

 Southeastern offers three main trips: rafting on the calmer and scenic Section III, rafting on the wild and raging Section IV, or doing them both and sleeping under the stars on an overnight trip.
 Both sections are great but Section IV presents the best whitewater in the South and if you want to say you rafted the Chattooga, you’ll probably want to make sure this is the section you put on your adventure resume.